Data Privacy and Security

 2. What Is Personal Data?

 Personal data is information that can be used to identify or contact a person.
 This includes information about you, such as your name, address, e-mail address, phone number, and date of birth.
-It also includes information that is generated while you shop with us or browse our website, including information on the start, end, and scope of your use of our website, or your order number.
+It also includes information that is generated while you shop with us or browse our website, including information on the start, end, and scope of your use of our website, and your order number.

 Statistical data that we collect during your visit to our store or to our apps that cannot be traced back to you is not personal data.
 This includes general statistical information on the most popular pages on our site, or how many users visit which page, for example.